OpaqueGlass/progressBarT-sywidget/README_en_US.md

 > If it is 20xx, only the last two digits of the year number can be written.

 Please note: In the time mode, the progress refresh frequency is set by `config.js` (please refer to the custom settings), and the default is to refresh once every 10 minutes;

-#### v0.0.1 compatibility instructions

-- Setting items can be configured in the widget, or directly modify the attribute configuration, but only one method can be used at the same time, please avoid mixing them;
-- If you use the unique method of css background to set the appearance of the progress bar, please save it in the property, and avoid saving the appearance setting in the widget.
-The appearance setting saved in the widget only accepts the color;
-- The progress bar color previously set in css will be invalid, please set it in `config.js`;
-- If something goes wrong, try removing the widget in the document and adding it again.

 ### Custom settings